 Who We Are

-Revolutions Community Bicycle Shop opened its doors in the basement of First Congregational United Church of Christ at 1000 South Cooper St. in June of 2002 with a dangerously simple vision: we intended to save the world, one bike at a time.
+Revolutions Bicycle Cooperative opened its doors in the basement of First Congregational United Church of Christ at 1000 South Cooper St., in June of 2002 with a dangerously simple vision: we intended to save the world, one bicycle at a time.
 That summer we built a shop where people could rehabilitate and recycle bicycles, and we dedicated ourselves to providing all Memphians—particularly the working poor of Memphis—with bicycles that function well.
 We wanted to create a place where people could acquire the tools and knowledge required to keep bicycles rolling, but most importantly, we wanted to make a positive impact on our community one bicyclist at a time.

 Years later, the jury is still out on whether we saved the world.
-But what we have done is recycled and rehabilitated more than two thousand bicycles.
-We have helped people from 7 to 70 years old build bikes from scratch.
-We have taught the mechanically un-inclined how to fix a flat tire.
-We have provided hundreds of children with bicycles and the freedom that comes along with the open road or single-track trail.
-Many of our members built a bicycle because they needed a way to work.
-Other just wanted a new bike that they built themselves, piece by piece.
-Regardless of why our members built a bicycle at Revolutions, one thing is certain: building the bicycle made a difference in their life, and riding that bicycle in Memphis makes our city a better place to live, work, and play.
+But what we have done is recycled and rehabilitated thousands of bicycles.
+We help people of all ages build bicycles from scratch.
+We teach the mechanically un-inclined how to fix a flat tire.
+We provide hundreds of children with bicycles and the freedom that comes along with the open road.
+Many of our members fix up a bicycle because they need a way to get to work.
+Others just want a new bicycle that they built themselves, piece by piece.
+And still others refurbish bicycles that Revolutions can use out in the community with folks who might not, otherwise, consider themselves people who ride.
+We also have members who ride along with new riders.
+And we lead Senior Citizens through Overton Park on TriCycles.
+Regardless of why our members learn to work on and ride bicycles at Revolutions, one thing is certain: fixing up bicycles makes a difference in their lives, and riding those bicycles in Memphis makes our city a better place to live, work, and play.

 We are accountants.
-We are commodity brokers.
+We are scientists.
 We are students.
 We are teachers.
 We are mechanics.
 We are novices.
 We are church people, and we are agnostic.
-Revolutions recognizes that our shop, like our communities or families, is only as strong as the least among us.
-And this is why we teach our members how to repair their bicycles instead of repairing the bicycle for our members; an educated cyclist is a bicyclist that can fix a flat and still make it to work on time.
-A bicyclist possessing the knowledge and tools needed to keep a bicycle running is an individual that has been empowered to be a part of an active community of bicyclists.
-This is why Revolutions provides all people, regardless of financial circumstances, with the opportunity to build and repair a bicycle.
-Our mission and our strength is our community.
+We are old and young and in between.
+Revolutions recognizes that a bicycle-friendly community is a community that is safer for all people.
+And this is why we promote riding a bicycle for transportation.
+We are more connected to our community, we are healthier and we decrease our carbon footprint.
+We teach our members how to repair their bicycles instead of repairing the bicycle for our members because an educated bicyclist is a bicyclist that can fix a flat and still make it to work on time.
+A bicyclist possessing the knowledge and tools needed to keep a bicycle running is an individual that has been empowered to be a part of an active community of people who ride bicycles.
+This is why Revolutions provides all people, regardless of financial circumstances, with the opportunity to build, repair and ride bicycles.
+Our mission is getting more Memphians on bicycles and our strength is our community.